5 Things to Know About the Galaxy Note 8 Android 10 Update

 Samsung’s Android 10 roll out is picking up speed which means we’re getting questions from Galaxy users who are still running Android Pie.
 Some of those questions are coming from Galaxy Note 8 users who are wondering about the device’s future and today we want to address some of those concerns.

-As we make our way into 2020, Samsung’s pushing its Android 10 and One UI 2.0 upgrade to a number of Galaxy phones including the Galaxy S10 series, Galaxy Note 10, Galaxy Note 9, and select models under the Galaxy M umbrella.
+As we make our way into 2020, Samsung’s pushing its Android 10 and One UI 2.0 upgrade to a number of Galaxy phones including the Galaxy S10 series, Galaxy Note 10, Galaxy Note 9, and Galaxy S9.

 The company is starting with these devices and we expect Samsung’s Android 10 update to hit other Galaxy models throughout the year.